gurkirt/RetinaNet.pytorch.1.x/README.md

 - Input image size is `600`.
 - Resulting feature map size on five pyramid levels is `[75, 38, 19, 10, 5]` on one side
 - Batch size is set to `16`, the learning rate of `0.01`.
+- Weights for initial layers are frozen see `freezeupto` flag in `train.py`
 - COCO would need 3-4 GPUs because the number of classes is 80, hence loss function requires more memory

 ## Installation